 Sanding, grinding, cutting and sharpening – one station does it all.
 Same table different attachments.
 Graphite 59 G392, 800 Watt belt sander that uses 3″ x 18″ belts (75 x 457 mm) is a perfect choice when it comes to mounting it to a table, both vertical and horizontal position.
 The sander features DSS system which means that the front flap can be lifted to expose the roller.
 That was the reason I bought this one.

 Sharpening knives: a simple tool rest using a vice and a metal bar.
-All it takes to get a perfect angle is to lower or rise the bar in the vise.
-Also the jig has a plastic ring that can be moved back and forth.
+All it takes to get a perfect angle is to lower or raise the bar in the vice.
+Also, the jig has a plastic ring that can be moved back and forth.

 Using medium or coarse sanding belts to sharpen axes and lawnmower blades.

 Different orientation (vertical) for sanding wood.
 Making sure it is square to the table.
-Hole in the bench facilitates insertion of the clamp.
-Also for tricky corners – the roller can be exposed.
+A hole in the bench facilitates the insertion of the clamp.
+Also, for tricky corners – the roller can be exposed.

 Angle grinder for cutting or grinding metal – using different discs.
 The mounting mechanism is very simple, but it works well.

 If the angle grinder is not working there’s always another option – my belt sander and its super quick clamping system.
 For bigger jobs, I use hinges and bolts.

 […] case that can be used to carry or hang up the axe.
 Axes can handle a lot of abuse and once properly sharpen will stay sharp for a long period of […]